 Southern Teachers Agency, Charlottesville, Va.

 A free service for teachers: placement service for private and independent schools throughout the South.
-New virtual job fairs on Thursdays beginning February 6 for STA registered candidates only.
+Registration opens in December for 2017 recruitment fairs Feb.
+4 in Atlanta; March 25 in DC.
+For STA registered candidates only.

 Search for jobs and for job fairs.